-Appendix: SOFTWARE
+Appendix: Video and Analysis

-MOTIONLAB & VIDEORECORDER -Video Analysis of Motion
+Recording Video and using MotionLab - Video Analysis of Motion

 Analyzing pictures (movies or videos) is a powerful tool for understanding how objects move.
-This appendix will guide a person in the use of VideoRecorder and MotionLab to analyze motion.
-LabVIEWTM is a general-purpose data acquisition programming system.
+This appendix will guide a person in the use of the app ProCam on an iPod to record videos and MotionLab to analyze motion.
+LabVIEW $^{\text{TM}}$ is a general-purpose data acquisition programming system.
 It is widely used in academic research and industry.
-Later you will use LabVIEWTM to acquire data from other instruments.
+Later you will use LabVIEW $^{\text{TM}}$ to acquire data from other instruments.

 Using video to analyze motion is a two-step process.
-The first step is recording a video.
-This process uses the video software to record the images from the camera and compress the file.
+The first step is to record a video on the iPod and import it to the computer.
 The second step is to analyze the video to get a kinematic description of the recorded motion.